corda/corda-docs-portal/content/en/archived-docs/corda-enterprise/4.6/enterprise/cordapps/api-stability-guarantees.md

 not be used)
 * Any interfaces, classes or methods whose name contains the word `internal` or `Internal`

-The **finance module** was the first CorDapp ever written and is a legacy module.
+The Finance module was the first CorDapp ever written and is a legacy module.
 Although it is not a part of our API guarantees, we also don’t anticipate much future change to it.
-Users should use the tokens SDK instead.
+Users should use the Tokens SDK instead.

 ### Corda incubating modules